emmajanedrews/base-template/_posts/2018-03-21-closing-the-inform-but-not-solicit-loophole.md

 But the courts don’t yet understand the nuances of this industry.
 This is just another way for the firms to fight back—to try to keep their advisors in their seats.

 [If you visit my column that I write for Investment News, you’ll see my latest piece](http://www.investmentnews.com/article/20180313/FREE/180319987/wirehouse-advisers-time-to-unionize), in which I suggest that advisors fight back and unionize to protect their careers and interests.
 Remember, you can’t spell ‘search’ without ‘Sarch.’
-If you have any other questions about this topic, don't hesitate to reach out to me.&nbsp;
+If you have any other questions about this topic, don't hesitate to reach out to me.